ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 ### 3. Edit config.json Configuration File with Notepad (Notepad++ is better!)

-Edit the downloaded `config.json` file with your station details:
+Edit the downloaded `config.json` file with your station details: Dont't forget to put in your QRZ.com logbook API key!
+If you don't have one, the app will QRZ Upload button will turn grey and will not function.

 ```json
 {